asterisk/documentation/docs/Development/Policies-and-Procedures/C-API-Deprecation.md

 1. Only remove a C API if it has not been reverted from being deprecated.
 2. Create a new issue in the [Asterisk project issue tracker](https://github.com/asterisk/asterisk/issues/) using the "Deprecation" issue type.
 Ensure the issue summary is descriptive as it will go into release notes.
-3. Obtain the Asterisk source code from [Gerrit](https://gerrit.asterisk.org/).
-Since you'll need to put your patch up for review, make an account in Gerrit as well, following the instructions on [Gerrit Usage](/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Code-Review/Gerrit-Usage).
+3. Obtain the Asterisk source code from [GitHub](https://github.com/asterisk/asterisk).
+Since you'll need to put your patch up for review, make an account in GitHub as well, following the instructions on [Code Contribution](/Development/Policies-and-Procedures/Code-Contribution).
 4. Create a new Git branch for your removal change.
 5. Remove any C API implementations and header files for the API.
 This may include entire files using "git rm".
 6. Remove any logic in the respective Makefile for the API implementation if it exists.